aikata10/REED/README.md

 ## CHIEF

-Welcome to CHIEF Artefacts!

-In support of our work: CHIEF: Chiplet-based Accelerator for Fully Homomorphic Encryption.
+This artifact is submitted to support our work: CHIEF: Chiplet-based Accelerator for Fully Homomorphic Encryption.

 ## Getting started